 Of course, as with anything else where there are "good guys" and "bad guys," there will not be universal agreement on these nominations for beneficial weeds.
 For instance, there are folks who see no redeeming value whatsoever in creeping charlie.

-Because they are native to North America, sumac shrubs are often taken for granted here.
+- Sumac shrubs: Because they are native to North America, sumac shrubs are often taken for granted here.
 Worse yet, they are often disparaged for being aggressive spreaders.
 Consequently, they are sometimes labeled as weeds (even though we more commonly think of only smaller plants as being "weeds").
 But sumac shrubs' vibrant fall foliage is truly one of the joys of autumn, and their seeds are an emergency food source for wild birds in winter.
-For more information on sumac, consult:

-Massed together, creeping charlie's blossoms are more attractive than those of some ground covers sold commercially.
+- Creeping Charlie: Massed together, creeping charlie's blossoms are more attractive than those of some ground covers sold commercially.
 The plant also has medicinal uses and, when crushed, is quite fragrant.

-For more information on creeping charlie, please see the following resource:
+- Moss: The next two beneficial weeds can be considered low-maintenance ground covers.
+If you're currently trying to eradicate these "weeds," you may wish to ask yourself why.
 The very presence of moss in your lawn sends a clear signal as to what your lawn is lacking.
 In some cases, it is simply sunshine that is lacking--a problem you may not be able to correct very easily.
 In other cases, you can easily enough supply the missing ingredient (e.g., fertilizer).
 But before you go through a lot of trouble, consider the possibility that moss may simply be the preferred ground cover for your "problem area."
 Should you rethink moss as a low-maintenance landscaping alternative to grass?
-Explore the question further here:

-While one cooks dandelion greens before serving them (to remove some of the bitterness), succulent purslane can just as easily be eaten raw in salads.
+- Purslane: While one cooks dandelion greens before serving them (to remove some of the bitterness), succulent purslane can just as easily be eaten raw in salads.
 It is trendy now to serve purslane at upscale restaurants, so why not save some money and eat your own at home?
-More detailed information on purslane can be found here: